Overarchingly, BEH training aims to advance residents’ knowledge and skills in the following areas:

 During Week #4 meeting, summative feedback will be provided and discussed.

-Evaluation will include the following:
+Evaluation will be based on the following:

-Feedback will be submitted via MedHub
+Feedback will be sent to each resident via email and then submitted via MedHub